Nissan X-Trail SUV

 The X-Trail gets plenty of safety kit but hasn't been Euro NCAP tested yet

-The X-Trail has yet to be tested for safety by Euro NCAP, but we’d be surprised if it scores anything less than the full five stars.
-It gets plenty of airbags as well as stability control as standard.
-Customers buying the basic Visia model can pay £495 for the Smart Vision Pack, which adds high-beam assist, a lane departure warning system, traffic sign recognition, automatic braking, auto lights, plus front and rear parking sensors.
-The same pack costs £450 on the higher-spec Acenta model, because it already has parking sensors fitted as standard.
+The X-Trail is too new to have been crash-tested by Euro NCAP, but we’d be surprised if it doesn’t score the full five stars.
+It has plenty of airbags and electronic stability control as standard.
+Basic Visia models can be specified with a £495 Smart Vision Pack, which adds useful features such as high-beam assistance, lane-departure warning, traffic-sign recognition, automatic braking and automatic lights, plus front and rear parking sensors.
+The Acenta model already has parking sensors as standard, so the Smart Vision Pack costs £450 on that car.

 Price, value for money & options